92green/dataparcels/packages/dataparcels-docs/src/pages/getting-started.md

 yarn add dataparcels # ...or npm install dataparcels --save
 ```

 Beware that most of the examples on these docs assume that React is being used.
-If you'd like to use `dataparcels` without React it's completely possible to do so; [drop us a line](https://www.github.com/blueflag/dataparcels/issues) if you do as we'd love ot know about your use case.
+If you'd like to use `dataparcels` without React it's completely possible to do so; [drop us a line](https://www.github.com/blueflag/dataparcels/issues) if you do as we'd love to know about your use case.

 ## Hello World